genesiscommunitysuccess/docs/docs/server-reference/infrastructure/clusters.md

 ## Pre-requisites

-This setup will only focus on the genesis platform part of a HA setup.
+This set-up will only focus on the Genesis platform within an HA setup.
 The database is expected to be decoupled from the Genesis server instances in its HA setup.

-Equally, a HA load balancer is expected to serve the web traffic to the primary node and fail over to the secondary node when the primary node is unresponsive.
+An HA Load Balancer is required to direct web traffic to the primary node and fail over to the secondary node when the primary node is unresponsive.

-The cluster servers need to be able to connect to each other on the configured cluster port (6000 is the default conf) and by host name.
+The cluster servers need to be able to connect to each other on the configured cluster port (6000 is the default) and by host name.

 ### Example setup in AWS